Wednesday, February 14, 2024

 Lucy: I showed her a FaceApp photo - that was my prop.
 She was completely unprepared.

 Lucy: When I was 12 I won a writing contest, and a local newspaper ran a photo of the five of us who had won prizes.
 The others were all girls.
-The caption writer may not have looked at the photo, and may have assumed that “Luc” was a misprint, so I appeared as “Lucy.”
+The caption writer may not have looked at the photo and may have assumed that “Luc” was a misprint, so I appeared as “Lucy.”
 It’s been my name ever since.

-Monika: We are said to be prisoners of passing or non-passing syndrome.
-Although cosmetic surgeries help to overcome it, we will always be judged accordingly.
-How can we cope with this?
+Monika: We are often described as prisoners of passing or non-passing syndrome.
+Although cosmetic surgeries can help, we are always judged by others’ perceptions.
+How do you cope with this reality?

 Lucy: Well, I’m old, and there’s nothing I can do about it.
 No matter how hard I try, I’ll never be a young woman.
 And also I just have a limited time left alive.
-I’ll be 70 next birthday, so at best that gives me what: ten or fifteen years?
+I’ll be 70 next birthday, so at best that gives me what, ten or fifteen years?
 So I’m going with no surgeries at all.
-I was on the list for vocal surgery - a proprietary glottal narrowing performed at Mount Sinai in New York–but the waiting list was long enough that I had to record my audiobook before my scheduled date, so at that point I just thought the hell with it.
+I was on the list for vocal surgery, a proprietary glottal narrowing performed at Mount Sinai in New York, but the waiting list was long enough that I had to record my audiobook before my scheduled date, so at that point I just thought, the hell with it.
 I’m very fortunate that HRT has been doing much of the critical work on my face all by itself, and my face is the most important thing for me.

 Lucy: In retrospect, I was doing a bit of fronting there.
 I did go through a period of avoiding makeup (I was being puritanical; it didn’t seem “honest”).
 But now I wear makeup (a five-minute routine: eyeshadow, mascara, concealer, lipstick) every time I leave the house.
 Obviously I care about how I’m perceived, but I have done a pretty good job of walking a straight line, out in the streets, and not taking in the side view.
 Sometimes people stare so hard that I notice, but mostly I don’t.